open-eid/CDOC2/cdoc2-system-docs/docs/01_use_case_model/ch03_use_cases.md

 1. Client notifies the user.
 2. Use case ends.

-## UC.Client.P.04 — Re-encrypt existing CDOC2 container for long-term storage
+## UC.Client.P.04 — Re-encrypt existing CDOC 2.0 container for long-term storage

 **Use Case Context**
 : CDOC 2.0 Client Application offers Receiver to re-encrypt all files after CDOC 2.0 container decryption and before extracting and saving files locally.